Ryder Cup: 1999: Battle of Brookline

-2012: Medinah
+2012: The Miracle at Medinah

 The 39th Ryder Cup was held at the Medinah Country Club in Medinah, Illinois.
 Under captain José María Olazábal of Spain; the Europeans were down 10–4 after 14 matches, with two four-ball matches still on the course and 12 singles matches to be played the next day.
 At the end of day two, Ian Poulter made five birdies on the final five holes to give him and Rory McIlroy the point over Jason Dufner and Zach Johnson.
 Despite being down 10–6 going into the final day Europe came back to win by 14 1/2 points to 13 1/2.
 Out of the 12 points available on the final day Europe won 8 1/2 points with the U.S. winning only 3 1/2 points.
 In terms of points this feat matched the Americans' 1999 comeback at Brookline Country Club.